What to Ask Your Future Roommate

 May we suggest starting with the essentials and building a roommate relationship from there?

-There’s so much to cover yet, you have no idea where to begin!
+There’s so much to cover yet it can be so overwhelming that you have no idea where to begin!
 May we suggest starting with the essentials and building a roommate relationship from there?

 1. What time are you planning on moving in?
 Is anyone helping you move in?